-The heat of vaporization diminishes with increasing pressure, while the boiling point increases.
-It vanishes completely at a certain point called the critical point.
+The heat of vaporization diminishes with increasing pressure while the boiling point increases, and it vanishes completely at a certain point called the critical point.
 Above the critical point, the liquid and vapor phases are indistinguishable, and the substance is called a supercritical fluid.

-This is due to the fact, even in turbulent flow, there is a stagnant fluid film layer (laminar sublayer), that isolates the surface of the heat exchanger.
-This stagnant fluid film layer plays crucial role for the convective heat transfer coefficient.
-It is observed, that the fluid comes to a complete stop at the surface and assumes a zero velocity relative to the surface.
-This phenomenon is known as the no-slip condition and therefore, at the surface, energy flow occurs purely by conduction.
-But in the next layers both conduction and diffusion-mass movement in the molecular level or macroscopic level occurs.
-Due to the mass movement the rate of energy transfer is higher.
-As was written, nucleate boiling at the surface effectively disrupts this stagnant layer and therefore nucleate boiling significantly increases the ability of a surface to transfer thermal energy to bulk fluid.
+This is because even in turbulent flow, there is a stagnant fluid film layer (laminar sublayer) that isolates the surface of the heat exchanger.
+This stagnant fluid film layer plays a crucial role in the convective heat transfer coefficient.
+It is observed that the fluid comes to a complete stop at the surface and assumes a zero velocity relative to the surface.
+This phenomenon is known as the no-slip condition, and therefore, at the surface, energy flow occurs purely by conduction.
+But in the next layers, both conduction and diffusion-mass movement occur at the molecular or macroscopic levels.
+Due to the mass movement, the rate of energy transfer is higher.
+As was written, nucleate boiling at the surface effectively disrupts this stagnant layer.
+Therefore, nucleate boiling significantly increases the ability of a surface to transfer thermal energy to the bulk fluid.

 Boiling Modes – Types of Boiling

 Categorization by the flow regime:

 - Pool Boiling.
 Perhaps the most common configuration, known as pool boiling, is when a pool of liquid is heated from below through a horizontal surface.
 In pool boiling, the liquid is quiescent, and its motion near the surface is primarily due to natural convection and mixing induced by bubble growth and detachment.
 The pioneering work on pool boiling was done in 1934 by S. Nukiyama, and he was the first to identify four well-known different regimes of pool boiling using his apparatus.